 Do green card holders qualify for Medicare in the U.S.?

-Green card holders may be eligible for Medicare if certain requirements are met such as established residency, qualifying work credits, as well as meeting age or social security disability requirements.
+Green card holders may be eligible for Medicare if certain requirements are met, such as established residency, qualifying work credits, and meeting age or social security disability requirements.
 If a spouse meets the minimum 40 work credits, both people will be eligible for Medicare.

 Do green card holders get Social Security?

-Green card holders will need 40 work credits (equal to 10 years of work) to qualify for Social Security benefits.
-Also, you need to be paying the Social Security taxes in the U.S. for at least 10 years.
-Non-U.S. citizens that worked for at least 10 years in the U.S. can be eligible for Social Security benefits.
+Green card holders will need 40 work credits (equal to 10 years) to qualify for Social Security benefits.
+Also, you must pay the Social Security taxes in the US for at least ten years.
+Non-U.S. citizens that worked for at least ten years in the U.S. can be eligible for Social Security benefits.

 Can green card holders apply for disability?

 Permanent residents of the U.S. will be eligible for Social Security Disability benefits when specific criteria are met.
-In addition to meeting the health requirements for disability, non-citizens will need to hold an appropriate VISA: B-1, D-1, or D-2.
-Or, you need a Social Security Number assigned after 2004 that allows you to work in the U.S. legally.
+In addition to meeting the health requirements for disability, non-citizens must hold an appropriate VISA: B-1, D-1, or D-2.
+Or, you need a Social Security Number assigned after 2004 to work in the US legally.
 Further, some non-citizens can receive SSI in certain circumstances.

 Are green card holders living abroad eligible for Medicare and Social Security?